dagdagdag83/winedentity_medlem/PROJECT_BRIEF.md

 ### **4. Form & Data Model (Placeholder)** 📝

-The exact form fields and the final Firestore data model will be provided later.
+The exact form fields and the final Datastore data model will be provided later.

 For now, please implement a **dummy model** to build the application's core logic.
 The placeholder form should include at least a `full_name` (Text, Required) and `email` (Email, Required) field to ensure the end-to-end flow can be tested.